tfeldmann/organize/docs/docker.md

 The organize docker image comes preinstalled with `exiftool` and `pdftotext` as well as all the python dependencies set up and ready to go.

-!!! note
+!!! danger

-    As organize is mainly used for moving files around you have to be careful about your volume mounts and paths.
-If you move a file to a folder which is not persisted it is gone as soon as the container is stopped!
+    As organize is mainly used for moving files around you have to be careful about your volume mounts and paths. **If you move a file to a folder which is not persisted it is gone as soon as the container is stopped!**

 ## Building the image

-`cd` into the organize folder (containing `Dockerfile`) and build the image:
+`cd` into the organize folder (containing the `Dockerfile`) and build the image:

 ```sh
 docker build -t organize .